awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 ## Functions and stored procedures for Amazon RDS for Microsoft SQL Server<a name="SQLServer.Concepts.General.StoredProcedures"></a>

-The following table lists Amazon RDS functions and stored procedures that help automate SQL Server tasks\.
+Following, you can find a list of the Amazon RDS functions and stored procedures that help automate SQL Server tasks\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html)